Natural Actor-Critic Converges Globally for Hierarchical Linear Quadratic Regulator: Main Results

-Assumption \ref{assump:stable_initial_policy} is a standard assumption for the model-free LQR problem \citep{fazel2018global,malik2018derivative,tu2017least}.
+Assumption \ref{assump:stable_initial_policy} is a standard assumption for the model-free LQR problem \citep{fazel2018global,malik2018derivative,tu2017least}, despite the concern that finding such a stable policy without prior knowledge of the system parameters is difficult \citep{lewis2009reinforcement, bu2019lqr}.
+One simple way to address this problem is by approximating the infinite horizon problem with a finite horizon one \citep{fazel2018global}.
+Also, recently \citet{perdomo2021stabilizing} shows that an unknown dynamical system can be stabilized efficiently via a model-free policy gradient method.
 Assumptions \ref{assump:stepsize} and \ref{assump:pe} are technical assumptions on the relative updating steps of the natural gradient decent in the actor step and the GTD algorithm in the critic step (see Algorithm~\ref{algo:gtd} proposed in appendix).
 In particular, Assumption \ref{assump:pe} states that the critic is updated at a faster pace than the actor.
 Under these assumptions we can prove non-asymptotic convergence results in contrast to asymptotic results of classical actor-critic algorithms \citep{konda2000actor,bhatnagar2009natural,grondman2012survey}.
-Note that Assumption \ref{assump:pe} is rather weak and can be satisfied by setting the number of iterations in GTD Algorithm \ref{algo:gtd} sufficiently large.
-See Theorem~\ref{pe} in Appendix~\ref{section:gtd}.
-Now we are ready to present the main theorem.
+Note that Assumption \ref{assump:pe} is rather weak and can be satisfied by setting the number of iterations in the GTD algorithm sufficiently large.
+The statistical rate of convergence for the GTD algorithm is established by the following theorem. \begin{theorem}[Informal] Let $\widehat{E}_{K}$ be the output of the GTD algorithm (see Algorithm~\ref{algo:gtd}) for policy $\pi_K$ with $T$ iterations.
+For a sufficiently large $T$, we have \# \| \widehat{E}_{K} -E_{K}\|_{2}^2 \leq \Upsilon \cdot \frac{{\log^6 T}}{ \sqrt{T}}, \# with probability at least $1 - T^{-4}$, where $\Upsilon$ is a polynomial of the system parameters. \end{theorem} For an LQR problem with partial exchangeability, the polynomial $\Upsilon$ for all auxiliary systems jointly determines the statistical rate of convergence of the GTD algorithm for the original LQR problem.
+The polynomial $\Upsilon$ reflects the essential difficulty of estimating the system parameters of the auxiliary systems.
+Note that the dimension of the mean-field system is proportional to the number of subpopulations $L$, which characterizes the intrinsic difficulty of learning the multi-agent system.
+In a special case when $L =1$, the problem reduces to the setting of homogeneous agents.
+The complexity is the same as that of learning a single-agent system.
+If $L = |\mathcal{N}|$, all agents are heterogeneous and we cannot explore any symmetry.
+The complexity is the same as that of treating the problem as a huge LQR problem and directly learning it, which becomes problematic as the number of agents grows.

+If the agents only have access to a truncated history of data, there will be an extra error term in the estimation error $\| \widehat{E}_{K} -E_{K}\|_{2}^2$.
+The thresholds $\delta_{l,n}$ and $\bar\delta_n$ in Assumption 4 are essentially of the order $O(1)$.
+Therefore, the truncation will not affect the convergence analysis provided that the history is sufficiently long, but finite, since even with the extra estimation error term, the total error is still smaller than the corresponding threshold.
+This allows us to relax the assumption on the access to the whole history of data to the access to the truncated history of data.
+As a result, we can ensure memory efficiency.